rubyforgood/add-label-to-cards/README.md

 # Add Label to Cards

-Adds a label to all cards in a column of a project.
+Adds a label to all card issues in a column of a project.

 ## Parameters
 ### columns_labels: